OpenWaterFoundation/owf-app-geoprocessor-python-doc-dev/mkdocs-project/docs/dev-tasks/add-command.md

 examining existing menus.
 2. Edit the `GeoProcessorUI` class and search for the nearest command determined above.
 Add code similar to other code.
-3. If necessary, add a new menu for the command.
+3. If necessary, add a new menu for the command if new command group is needed.

-In the future commands may be added to menus based on data in the command class.
+In the future commands may be automatically added to menus based on data in the command class.

 ### Add Code to Other Modules ###